 Wounda’s best friend Kudia often plays with Hope and Hope in turn plays along with these subtle submissive communication behaviors.
 Hope is beginning to explore his surroundings, and though Wounda is protective of her infant and allows only close friends to interact with him, she is allowing more of the group to participate in the excitement of this new baby.
 Through all of our observations, it is still remarkable to remember that not so long ago, it was unclear if Wounda would live.
 Now, she’s brought new life into the world, and is a beloved chimpanzee in this sanctuary forest.

 The second phase of this process is the integration which will attempt to merge the two groups on Tchindzoulou.
 The process is highly complex and every detail is being considered, including the hierarchy of chimpanzees, their sex, their origin, if they have previous relationships with other chimps, and their personalities.
 This will help the JGI staff recognize which chimpanzees will be introduced to one another in a certain order.

 For Wounda, and all of the rescued chimpanzees in Tchimpounga sanctuary, this is a second chance.

-Become a Chimpanzee Guardian today to support chimpanzees like Wounda.
+Become a Chimpanzee Guardian today to support chimpanzees like Wounda and George.
 As a part of the program you will receive monthly updates on the chimps, a customized Chimpanzee Guardian certificate, a bio card of one of the Tchimpounga chimpanzees, a chimpanzee plush, and for Guardians giving over $57 a month, an exclusive Wounda art print.